sous-chefs/nginx/README.md

 We will continue to migrate the cookbook to a more resource driven model, with incremental changes that are non-breaking when possible.

-If this cookbook is eventually merged into the `nginx` namespace on the supermarket, this `chef_nginx` will receive updates in parallel in order to minimize disruption to users that have adopted this cookbook.
+If this cookbook is eventually merged into the `nginx` namespace on the supermarket, this `chef_nginx` cookbook will receive updates in parallel (mirroring) in order to minimize disruption to users that have adopted this cookbook.

 ## Requirements